Child custody: Czech Republic

 In the Czech Republic, both parents are entrusted with child's custody until a court decides otherwise.

 A divorce is possible only after a court decision on custody was rendered.
 A decision should be made within six months, however when parents fail to reach agreement the cases typically take much longer.
 The court decides with the child's best interest in mind.
 In case of children 12 years and older, the child's preference becomes key to the court ruling.
 Court may also refer parents to mediation, try "test modes" of various custody arrangements or request psychological and psychiatrical evaluation of children and parents.
 In exigent circumstances, a parent can file for preliminary injunction for custody or child support payments.
 The court must decide on whether to grant the injunction within seven days.

+India

+In India, child custody laws primarily fall under personal laws specific to different religions and the secular Guardians and Wards Act, 1890.
+Here is an overview:

+Hindu Law: For Hindus, the Hindu Marriage Act, 1955 and the Hindu Minority and Guardianship Act, 1956, govern child custody.
+The custody of a child under the age of five is usually granted to the mother, and for children above five, the court considers the child's welfare as the paramount factor.

+Muslim Law: For Muslims, custody is governed by the personal laws of the parties involved.
+Generally, the mother gets custody of children until a certain age (Hizanat), after which the father gets custody.

+Christian Law: For Christians, the Divorce Act, 1869, govern child custody.
+It is usually decided based on the welfare principle, considering the best interests of the child.

+Parsi Law: Child custody for Parsis is governed by the Parsi Marriage and Divorce Act, 1936, where the court considers the welfare of the child as the main criterion.

+Secular Law: The Guardians and Wards Act, 1890, is applicable to all communities and provides provisions for the appointment of guardians for minors and custody issues.

+In custody matters, the courts in India focus on the best interests and welfare of the child.
+They consider factors such as the child's age, education, health, and emotional well-being while deciding custody.
+It is common for courts to grant joint custody or visitation rights to the non-custodial parent to ensure both parents maintain an active role in the child's life.

 Pakistan

-In Pakistan, the Guardians and Wards Act, 1890 is the principal law that governs child custody.
-Pursuant to that statute and case law, the governing principle in child custody determinations, whether to a parent or third party, is the welfare of the minor.
+In Pakistan, the Guardians and Wards Act, of 1890 is the principal law that governs child custody.
+Under that statute and case law, the governing principle in child custody determinations, whether to a parent or third party, is the welfare of the minor.